 Hells Kitchen North real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Hells Kitchen North neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

-American households most often have a car, and regularly they have two or three.
-But households in the Hells Kitchen North neighborhood buck this trend.
-68.6% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hells Kitchen North neighborhood have a highly unusual car ownership.
+68.3% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 99.5% of U.S. neighborhoods.

 In addition, what you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 71,189 people per square mile, it is more densely populated than 99.2% of America's neighborhoods.

-Furthermore, the Hells Kitchen North neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
+Also of note, the Hells Kitchen North neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
-With 94.3% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.
+With 93.7% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

 Hells Kitchen North has the amazing distinction of housing more same sex couples living together than 98.8% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-In the Hells Kitchen North neighborhood, many people's commute means walking from the bedroom to the home office.
-NeighborhoodScout's analysis found that 34.8% of residents worked from home.
-This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 98.7% of the neighborhoods in America.
+Also, in the Hells Kitchen North neighborhood, many people's commute means walking from the bedroom to the home office.
+NeighborhoodScout's analysis found that 37.6% of residents worked from home.
+This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 98.5% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

 Hells Kitchen North is also pretty special linguistically.
-Significantly, 1.2% of its residents five years old and above primarily speak Japanese at home.
-While this may seem like a small percentage, it is higher than 97.9% of the neighborhoods in America.
+Significantly, 2.2% of its residents five years old and above primarily speak Portuguese at home.
+While this may seem like a small percentage, it is higher than 97.8% of the neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-The neighbors in the Hells Kitchen North neighborhood in New York are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 43.6% of the neighborhoods in America.
-With 46.5% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 92.5% of U.S. neighborhoods.
+The neighbors in the Hells Kitchen North neighborhood in New York are upper-middle income, making it an above average income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 71.8% of the neighborhoods in America.
+With 28.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 79.8% of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Hells Kitchen North neighborhood, 60.5% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 23.5% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (14.2%), and 4.1% in government jobs, whether they are in local, state, or federal positions.
+In the Hells Kitchen North neighborhood, 65.2% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 15.9% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (14.8%), and 4.0% in manufacturing and laborer occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.